Bill McEwan (rugby union)

-William McEwan (24 October 1875 – 4 April 1934) was a Scotland rugby football player.
+William McEwan (24 October 1875 – 4 April 1934) was a Scotland rugby union player.
 On moving to South Africa, McEwan then also represented South Africa.

 Rugby Union career

 Amateur career

 He also played for Edinburgh Academicals.

 Provincial career

 McEwan was capped for Edinburgh District.

 International career

 He was capped sixteen times for between 1894 and 1900.
 He was also capped for South Africa.

 Family

 He was the brother of Saxon McEwan, who was also capped for Scotland.